open-mpi/ompi/docs/networking/ib-and-roce.rst

 RoCE, InfiniBand, uGNI, TCP, shared memory, and others.
 UCX mixes-and-matches transports and protocols which are available on the system to provide optimal performance.
-It also has built-in support for GPU transports (with CUDA and RoCM providers) which lets RDMA-capable transports access the GPU memory directly.
+It also has built-in support for GPU transports (with CUDA and ROCm providers) which lets RDMA-capable transports access the GPU memory directly.

 /////////////////////////////////////////////////////////////////////////